WorkflowSim/WorkflowSim-1.0/readme.txt

 This page is written by Weiwei Chen @chenww05.
 For details or bug reports, please contact the author.

 ### Support or Contact
 Please send an email to support@workflowsim.org.
-We strongly welcome your contribution to this project and please go to github to submit your bug report.
+We appreciate your contribution to this project and please go to github to submit your bug report.